da-nial/Fuzzy-Inverted-Pendulum/README.md

 The implemented fuzzy controller consists of four main methods:

-- Reading the Problem: The `read_fuzzy_problem` method reads the fuzzy logic problem definition from an input YAML file ([input.yml](src/input.yml) by default).
+- **Reading the Problem**: The `read_fuzzy_problem` method reads the fuzzy logic problem definition from an input YAML file ([input.yml](src/input.yml) by default).
 This file includes the fuzzy variables and rules.

-- Modeling the Problem: The fuzzy variables are modeled as `FuzzyVar` objects which contain the variable name and associated fuzzy sets.
+- **Modeling the Problem**: The fuzzy variables are modeled as `FuzzyVar` objects which contain the variable name and associated fuzzy sets.
 The fuzzy rules are modeled as `FuzzyRule` objects containing the IF-THEN rule hypotheses and conclusions.

-- Inference: The `inference` method evaluates each fuzzy rule against the current inputs and returns a dictionary mapping each output force fuzzy set to its membership value.
+- **Inference**: The `inference` method evaluates each fuzzy rule against the current inputs and returns a dictionary mapping each output force fuzzy set to its membership value.
 This is done by checking the rule hypotheses against the input fuzzy variable values.

-- "Defuzzifying": This method transforms the fuzzy output dictionary into a single crisp force value for the inverted pendulum control.
+- "**Defuzzifying**": This method transforms the fuzzy output dictionary into a single crisp force value for the inverted pendulum control.
 It creates membership value shapes for each output force fuzzy set.
 These shapes are combined using shapely's `cascade_union` operation.
 Taking the centroid of this aggregated shape gives the final defuzzified force value.